preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + Most commented pages.
 + Popular pages.
 + Underused pages.
++ Pages with a certain variation (for example a language).
 + Created but unpublished pages.
 + Various page statistics.
 + Part of a News Letter implementation.